mjoslin-ai/magnimind_llm_job_displacement_analysis/README.md

 ## Key Project Components

 ### 1. Automation Assessment Framework
-A structured model with 5–8 (in this implementation, seven) dimensions that characterize automatability.
+A structured model with dimensions that characterize automatability.
 Each dimension is defined, justified, weighted, and scored on a consistent 1–5 scale.
 An overall automation formula aggregates the dimension scores into a 0–100% displacement likelihood.

 ### 2. O\*NET Data Pipeline
 Scripts that download, explore, clean, and structure relevant O\*NET files (Occupation Data, Task Statements, Skills, Abilities, Work Activities, Knowledge, Work Context, Tools and Technology).
-A diverse set of 20–50 occupations is selected to ensure coverage across industries, skill levels, and work types.
+A diverse set of occupations are selected to ensure coverage across industries, skill levels, and work types.

 ### 3. LLM-Powered Analysis
 Prompt-engineered LLM calls that systematically score individual tasks against the framework dimensions.
 Structured (JSON) output is required for consistency.
 Temperature is kept low and prompts include clear criteria and examples.
 Results are validated for face validity and consistency.